martynapatyniak/ktdevelopment-cms/src/pages/pl/index.md

       if(isHomeLink(a)) a.setAttribute('href','/?lang='+currentLang());
     });
   }

-  // initial rewrite + react to language changes rewriteHomeHrefs();
+  rewriteHomeHrefs();
   new MutationObserver(m=>{
     for(const x of m){ if(x.type==='attributes' && x.attributeName==='data-lang'){ rewriteHomeHrefs(); break; }}
   }).observe(document.documentElement,{ attributes:true });

-  // Intercept clicks on HOME and navigate to root with current lang document.addEventListener('click', function(e){
+  document.addEventListener('click', function(e){
     const a = e.target.closest('a');
     if(!a || !isHomeLink(a)) return;